 When a plan is determined to be inadequate, written notice of disapproval stating the specific reasons for disapproval shall be communicated to the applicant within 45 days.
 The notice shall specify the modifications, terms and conditions that will permit approval of the plan.
-If no action is taken by the plan-approving authority within the time specified above, the plan shall be deemed approved and the person authorized to proceed with the proposed activity.
+If no action is taken by the VESCP authority within the time specified above, the plan shall be deemed approved and the person authorized to proceed with the proposed activity.
+The VESCP authority shall act on any erosion and sediment control plan that has been previously disapproved within 45 days after the plan has been revised, resubmitted for approval, and deemed adequate.

-- C. An approved plan may be changed by the authority that approved the plan in the following cases: - 1.
+- C. The VESCP authority may require changes to an approved plan in the following cases: - 1.
 Where inspection has revealed that the plan is inadequate to satisfy applicable regulations; or - 2.
-Where the person responsible for carrying out the approved plan finds that because of changed circumstances or for other reasons the approved plan cannot be effectively carried out, and proposed amendments to the plan, consistent with the requirements of this article, are agreed to by the plan-approving authority and the person responsible for carrying out the plan. - D. Electric, natural gas and telephone utility companies, interstate and intrastate natural gas pipeline companies and railroad companies shall file general erosion and sediment control specifications annually with the Board for review and approval.
+Where the person responsible for carrying out the approved plan finds that because of changed circumstances or for other reasons the approved plan cannot be effectively carried out, and proposed amendments to the plan, consistent with the requirements of this article, are agreed to by the VESCP authority and the person responsible for carrying out the plan. - D. Electric, natural gas and telephone utility companies, interstate and intrastate natural gas pipeline companies and railroad companies shall, and authorities created pursuant to § 15.2-5102 may, file general erosion and sediment control specifications annually with the Department for review and approval.
+Such standards and specifications shall be consistent with the requirements of this article and associated regulations and the Stormwater Management Act (§ 10.1-603.2 et seq.) and associated regulations where applicable.
 The specifications shall apply to: - 1.
 Construction, installation or maintenance of electric transmission, natural gas and telephone utility lines and pipelines; and - 2.
 Construction of the tracks, rights-of-way, bridges, communication facilities and other related structures and facilities of the railroad company.

-The Board shall have 60 days in which to approve the specifications.
-If no action is taken by the Board within 60 days, the specifications shall be deemed approved.
-Individual approval of separate projects within subdivisions 1 and 2 of this subsection is not necessary when approved specifications are followed.
-Projects not included in subdivisions 1 and 2 of this subsection shall comply with the requirements of the appropriate local erosion and sediment control program.
-The Board shall have the authority to enforce approved specifications.
+The Department shall have 60 days in which to approve the standards and specifications.
+If no action is taken by the Department within 60 days, the standards and specifications shall be deemed approved.
+Individual approval of separate projects within subdivisions 1 and 2 is not necessary when approved specifications are followed.
+Projects not included in subdivisions 1 and 2 shall comply with the requirements of the appropriate VESCP.
+The Board shall have the authority to enforce approved specifications and charge fees equal to the lower of (i) \$1,000 or (ii) an amount sufficient to cover the costs associated with standard and specification review and approval, project inspections, and compliance.

-E. Any person engaging, in more than one jurisdiction, in the creation and operation of wetland mitigation or stream restoration banks, which have been approved and are operated in accordance with applicable federal and state guidance, laws, or regulations for the establishment, use, and operation of wetlands mitigation or stream restoration banks, pursuant to a mitigation banking instrument signed by the Department of Environmental Quality, the Marine Resources Commission, or the U.S. Army Corps of Engineers, may, at the option of that person, file general erosion and sediment control specifications for wetland mitigation or stream restoration banks annually with the Board for review and approval consistent with guidelines established by the Board.
+E. Any person engaging, in more than one jurisdiction, in the creation and operation of wetland mitigation or stream restoration banks, which have been approved and are operated in accordance with applicable federal and state guidance, laws, or regulations for the establishment, use, and operation of wetlands mitigation or stream restoration banks, pursuant to a mitigation banking instrument signed by the Department of Environmental Quality, the Marine Resources Commission, or the U.S. Army Corps of Engineers, may, at the option of that person, file general erosion and sediment control standards and specifications for wetland mitigation or stream restoration banks annually with the Department for review and approval consistent with guidelines established by the Board.